-- Field dimensions are 30 yards by 70 yards with two 10-yard end zones, and a midfield line-to-gain.
+- 1. The recommended field dimensions are 30 yards by 70 yards with two 10-yard end zones, and a midfield line-to-gain.
 No-run zones precede each line-to gain by 5 yards.
-However, some tournaments may use smaller fields due to available field space. - 2.
+However, some locations may use smaller fields based on field space available.
+Minimum field requirements are 25 yards by 53 1/3 yards with two 7-yard end zones. - 2.
 No-run zones are in place to prevent teams from conducting power run plays.
 While in the no-run zones (a 5-yard imaginary zone before midfield and before the end zone), teams cannot run the ball in any fashion.
 All plays must be pass plays, even with a handoff. - a.
 Each offensive team approaches only TWO no-run zones in each drive. - 3.
 Stepping on the boundary line is considered out of bounds.